 The great debate when it comes to giving kids an allowance is whether or not it should be tied to chores.

-There are pros and cons to both viewpoints, but I’ve never understood why it had to be an either/or kind of thing.
+Both viewpoints have pros and cons, but I’ve never understood why it had to be an either/or kind of thing.

 First, let’s look at the debate:

 On one hand, an allowance offers the incredible opportunity to teach our kids money management skills from an early age that really will serve them for a lifetime.

 Proponents of this aspect of the allowance issue stress the importance of giving kids money regularly so that they can learn how to save, give and invest, as well as learn to spend responsibly.
 However, they believe that chores are a family duty and payment should not be tied to the things that kids are expected to do anyway, so the allowance is usually a set amount each week.

 On the other hand, in the real world, most of us have to work for our income, and parents who hold onto the allowance-tied-to-chores philosophy believe that kids should only be given an allowance if they’re working for it through daily chores.
 Receiving an allowance each week is not a given if chores aren’t completed as expected.

 I think both sides of the argument have very valid points.
 I want to teach my kids money management skills and that there are certain jobs you do without pay as a member of our family.
 On the other hand, I want to help them develop an entrepreneurial spirit and a good work ethic.

 So how do we strike a balance?
 Here is our approach: